Jose-YP/RPGProto/README.md

 ______
 TODO
 ______
-*Make functioning menu for gear and items
+*Options Menu | Audio mixing
+*Options Menu | Controller Mapping
-*Implement gear and item selection
+*Implement gear and chips into battles
 *Save system
 *Implement other EnemyAI types(So far only random)